adrian-chang/home-directory/README.txt

  - git clone --recursive git://github.com/mozilla/doctorjs.git (doctorjs) (uses submodule)
  - Install latest node (<0.6)
  - Use ~/.ctags for custom language
-3. Install JSHint / Ruby for Syntastic
+3. Ensure JSHint (node) / Ruby is installed for Syntastic
 4. For Command-T (liter t), make sure Vim has +Ruby (vim --version)
 5. For Vim-autocomplpop, it needs Vim-l9
 6. For NerdTree, need to use :ReloadBookmark after startup to readbookmarks from ~/.NERDTreeBookmarks